Extension fact sheet addresses new plant disease

 Throughout the past two years, nurseries in Virginia and surrounding states have observed an uptick in wilt and severe dieback on redbud, maple and dogwood — Virginia’s state tree.
 In some cases, almost 100% of the stock was unsellable because of the damage.

-Vascular streak dieback, as described in the new fact sheet, “Vascular Streak Dieback: An Emerging Problem on Woody Ornamentals in the U.S.” is a non-curable plant disease caused by a fungus.
-Early symptoms of the disease include yellowing and discoloration of leaves and stunting and wilting.
+Vascular streak dieback, described in the new fact sheet, “Vascular Streak Dieback: An Emerging Problem on Woody Ornamentals in the U.S.,” is a non-curable plant disease caused by a fungus.
+Early disease symptoms include yellowing and discoloration of leaves and stunting and wilting.

 Email newsletter signup

 Vascular streak dieback has been difficult to diagnose, characterize and manage because of a number of problems, including the fact that it is not culturable, said fact sheet co-author Elizabeth Bush, a senior research associate in the School of Plant and Environmental Sciences and diagnostician in the Plant Disease Clinic at Virginia Tech.

 “Many microorganisms cannot be visualized on plant tissue, so culturing them out of plant tissue on culture media is necessary for diagnosis,” Bush said.
 “Plant diagnostic labs, such as the Plant Disease Clinic, use a variety of culture media to recover various fungal and bacterial pathogens.”

 Vascular plant diseases, in general, are hard to treat as they attack the water conducting tissue of the plant.
 A tree responds by blocking its vascular system to contain the disease.
 In doing so, the water supply to the plant is cut off, leading to wilt and dieback.